rodfrutuoso/nest_ecoapp/README.md

 # Technical debt
 - Create a away to migrate the scheamas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery
 - Verify if DDD errors are comunicating to nest excepetion errors
-- budget fetch use cases need contractId on search
+- budget fetch use cases needs contractId on search
+- transfer-material needs verification if parameters exists

 # Order